ComboStrap/combo/resources/library/combo/README.md

 #### Bootstrap

-Bootstrap been added as a dependency
+Bootstrap been added as a [peer dependency](https://classic.yarnpkg.com/en/docs/dependency-types#toc-peerdependencies) (ie needed to run)
 ```bash
 https://parceljs.org/features/dependency-resolution/#global-aliases
 ```
   * Then added as alias in `package.json` [https://parceljs.org/features/dependency-resolution/#global-aliases|global-aliases]

-Then:
+Then, al `from "bootstrap"` are replaced by the alias. ie
 ```javascript
 import {Modal} from "bootstrap";
 let bootStrapModal = new Modal(this.modalRoot, options);
 ```
-is replaced by when bundling
+is replaced when bundling by:
 ```javascript
 let bootStrapModal = new bootstrap.Modal(this.modalRoot, options);
 ```